blahosyl/task-manager-api/README.md

 ### Future features

 The Project model has not been part of the MVP, as development time for the 1st version of this project was only 3 and a half weeks.
+It was thus relegated to version 2 of the app.

 ### Code features